 I'm also writing new Alize Puffy More patterns every month - you can peruse my collection here.

 Want to design your own Alize Puffy More patterns?
 Check out this pattern generator on the Alize Puffy More website.
+The video below explains how the website works:

 Have you used this product?
 Let me know what you think about it in the comments!